Katherena Vermette: North End Love Songs

-Vermette's first published volume of poetry, North End Love Songs functions as an ode to the place she grew up, Winnipeg's North End, and her intimate perspective on a place that is looked down upon for its high levels of reported crime.
-In the work, she describes her neighbourhood with respect to nature, highlighting the animals, foliage and rivers that coexist within it.
-In writing North End Love Songs, vermette sought to replace the prejudiced perceptions held by people outside of the North End with the beautiful way that she knows her community.
-The collection depicts a "young girl or woman struggling with identity and place," says vermette.
-This conflict between a simultaneous deep sense of affection and of defiance to one's place of origin is precisely what constitutes the idea of home, in vermette's view.
+Vermette's first published volume of poetry, North End Love Songs functions as an ode to the place she grew up, Winnipeg's North End.
+In the work, she describes her neighbourhood through highlighting its relationship to nature.
+The collection depicts a "young girl or woman struggling with identity and place."

 "Heart"

-A poem commissioned by CBC Aboriginal, "Heart" similarly depicts the North End of Winnipeg from vermette's personal point of view.
-Vermette aims to change the narrative from "that North End", known for being "broken", "tired", a "lost cause", and "beaten", to the way she knows it; rather, a place that is "healing", "working", "seeking [for a cause]", and "rising".
-The poem gets its name for being about the North End which, from vermette's perspective, is the "heart of the Métis nation".
+A poem commissioned by CBC Aboriginal, "Heart" similarly depicts the North End of Winnipeg from vermette's point of view.
+Vermette aims to change the narrative from "that North End", known for being a "lost cause", to the way she knows it.
+Vermette calls the North End the "heart of the Métis nation."